Naturally, you start getting car shipping quotes.

 You’ll gain plenty of advantages when you decide to ship your car instead of selling it and buying a new one.
 Some of the advantages of shipping your car when moving include:

 - Very Convenient – It’s one less thing you have to worry about.
 You won’t have to figure out how to drive your car and your moving truck.
-Even if you’re using professional movers, by shipping your car, you can fly to your new home and arrive much sooner.
+Even if you’re using professional movers, you can fly to your new home and arrive much sooner by shipping your car.

 - Save the Miles – You won’t have to put the miles on your vehicle, which will help keep the wear and tear to a minimum.

-- Saves You Time – Shipping your vehicle will save you time as you won’t have to do the driving.
-The time-savings becomes greater the longer the move.
+- Saves You Time – Shipping your vehicle will save you time as you won’t have to drive.
+The time savings become greater the longer the move.

 There are several benefits to shipping your car compared to driving it or selling it and buying another.